 Tip: I incorporated the use of a resistance band around my quads, as it helped to add some additional resistance and helps to build more strength in your legs and glutes.

-Stairs Masters with resistance band around tights
+Stairs Masters with a resistance band around thighs

 WEIGHT TRAINING –

 What it does: I think you already realized I am a big fan of weight training.
 I have been training with weights since I was 16 years old.
 Some of the benefits include: it makes you stronger and fitter, it is good for your bone health and muscle mass, and helps to develop better body mechanics

 Frequency and Duration: I continue to train with weights at the gym once a day 6-7 times a week, for 45 to 60 minutes per day.

 Tip: I prioritize legs workout for hiking and incorporate more exercises such as squats, stiff-legged deadlifts, leg press, and calf exercises.
 It is also very important to train your upper body, as a strong body is very important.
 3 days per week of legs training, 1 day for back, 1 day for shoulders and 1 day for arms (biceps and triceps) and 1 day with a combination of all body parts, with lighter weight, using cables.